 Persons with DACA can’t travel for any reason.
-Unfortunately, traveling to a home country for vacation, to reconnect with family or for a friend’s wedding are not valid reasons to obtain Advance Parole for DACA.
+Unfortunately, traveling to a home country for vacation, to reconnect with family or for a friend’s wedding are not valid reasons to obtain advance parole with DACA.

-Before applying for Advance Parole, an individual must apply for and receive a DACA approval.
-In fact, an individual is disqualified from DACA if he or she departs the United States at any time after August 15, 2012, unless he or she is first granted both DACA and Advance Parole.
-According to USCIS, Advance Parole for DACA will generally be granted for the following reasons:
+Before applying for an advance parole travel document, an individual must apply for and receive a DACA approval.
+In fact, an individual is disqualified from DACA if he or she departs the United States at any time after August 15, 2012, unless he or she is first granted both DACA and advance parole.
+According to USCIS, advance parole for DACA will generally be granted for the following reasons:

 Humanitarian purposes relate to “travel for emergent, compelling, or sympathetic circumstances.”
 This category includes obtaining medical assistance, attending a funeral service for a family member, visiting a sick relative, or other urgent family-related purposes.